 So when you see them move together, don’t let the angels fool you – there is a lover in the group.
 Naturally, fish are not monogamous.
 However, among others, the angelfish is an exception.
 They never walk alone plus they hunt and sleep in a pair.

 At the age of 6 – 12 months, freshwater angelfish reach sexual maturity.
 The female produces 100 to 1000 eggs per season but it is both parent’s responsibility to protect their eggs until they hatch and offspring when they hatch.

 4. Seahorses – Weird but True Love

 For centuries, seahorses are renowned to be the most faithful creatures on earth.
 This fish has an unusual method of reproduction in that they can change sex.
 It is important to note that in seahorses, it is the males that get pregnant and give birth to young ones, not the female.

 Male seahorses possess pouches on their abdomens for incubating eggs.
 Seahorses perform elaborate dance rituals that may last for days, depending on the female.

 Males with bigger bellies are at an advantage as they would easily attract females.
 Once they have sex, hundreds of fertilized eggs are protected within a pouch on a male’s body until they develop.

 While the males are incubating the eggs in their pouch, the females get ready to lay the next batch.
 Their period of courtship lasts up to nine hours which means enough time to showcase their love.

-Like puffins, should you choose to wait for up to six years to mate but remain faithful forever or you’d rather mate in full moon like the Nassau Grouper, the most important thing is for you to have a creative romance month in February.
+There you have it!
+So if like puffins, should you choose to wait for up to six years, to mate but remain faithful forever or you’d rather mate in the full moon like the Nassau Grouper, the most important thing is for you to have a creative romance month in February.
 Happy Valentine’s Day!